gwillz/metalsmith-handlebars/README.md

 ### Things this plugin will not do:

 - anything but Handlebars (maybe later)
-- load lots of unnecessary dependencies (like async libraries, wtf)
+- load lots of unnecessary dependencies
-- forget to load partials (looking at you metalsmith-in-place)
+- forget to load partials
-- fail to load helpers from a parent directory (*cough*-metalsmith-register-helpers-*cough*)
+- fail to load helpers from a parent directory
 - ever give you up, or ever let you down

 ## In essence

-This is a plugin that combines 3 or 4 other plugins, but tries to do it right.
+This is a plugin that combines 3 or 4 other plugins and tries to do it right.

 It's core capability is perform Handlebar templating on a multi-directory project.
 Your layout templates can be `.hbs`, your immediate pages can be